 The GERI Toolbox is a solution that can help municipal home care nurses – in collaboration with general practitioners – to offer proactive and comprehensive care to elderly citizens.
 The aim is to catch deterioration in health before an acute admission to hospital becomes necessary.

-If the GERI Toolbox and an early home care intervention can help bring down the number of acute hospital admissions, it will be a great advantage for the patient and their relatives.
-It is also an advantage for the municipality that can spare the expense of the admission and for the hospital where the number of beds are being reduced.
+If the toolbox and an early home care intervention could help bring down the number of acute hospital admissions, it would be a great advantage for the patient and their relatives.
+It would also be an advantage for the municipality to spare the expense of the admission and for the hospital where the number of beds would be reduced.

-Overall, the hope for the GERI Toolbox is that it will increase both the quality of care, quality of life and have a positive economic impact for both hospital and municipalities.
+Overall, the hope for the GERI Toolbox was that it would increase both the quality of care, quality of life and have a positive economic impact for both hospital and municipalities.

-The Danish Health Authority’s assessment of the GERI Toolbox has been published and concludes that the GERI Toolbox is implemented to a certain extent and holds the potential to benefit the relation between hospital and municipalities and partly the general practitioners.
+The Danish Health Authority’s assessment of the GERI Toolbox has been published and concludes that it is implemented to a certain extent and holds the potential to benefit the relation between hospital and municipalities and partly the general practitioners.

 The GERI Toolbox is a mini-laboratory.
 The toolbox contains equipment and devices for point-of-care testing with rapid response feedback such as blood pressure apparatus (sphygmomanometer), a bladder scanner, a scale and equipment for blood sample analysis.

 “GERI” is an abbreviation of geriatrics – the science of diseases occurring in old age.